-In a church environment, make sure you have light from each of three directions.
+In a church environment, make sure you have light from each of the three directions.
 Imagine that your subject is standing on the face of a large clock, facing the 6 o’clock position.
 The backlight should be pointed at the back of his head and shoulders from the 11, 12, or 1 o’clock position.
 The key light should be lighting one side of his body from the 4 or 5 o’clock position.
 The fill light should be lighting up the other side from the 7 or 8 o’clock position.

-If you have overhead lights that point straight down, you could have a problem where the shadow of the subject’s forehead darken his eyes making him look like a raccoon.
+If you have overhead lights that point straight down, you could have a problem where the shadow of the subject’s forehead darkens his eyes making him look like a raccoon.
 Without a backlight to provide separation, a dark suit coat will blend into a dark background.
-Good lighting is one of the most over-looked aspects of video production in the church world, so set yourself apart by doing the best you can with what you can get.
+Good lighting is one of the most overlooked aspects of video production in the church world, so set yourself apart by doing the best you can with what you can get.

 Unless you have dedicated circuits and additional on-stage cooling, consider looking into LED lights for a stage (although the lighting guy I talked to, said you should still go with tungsten if you wanted a true white color).
 They’re more expensive to buy, but the energy savings, and not having to change lamps will pay for that difference, and your pastor will thank you for not making the podium the hottest place in the whole building.

 For cameras, make sure you can get your signal into your computer or it’s useless.
-I have a DSLR that takes great video and I cut together shots from it for a couple of my shows when I want really high quality, but I can’t do it live because I can only get the video out with HDMI or composite and I’d need an adapter to use either.
+I have a DSLR that takes great video and I cut together with shots from it for a couple of my shows when I want really high quality, but I can’t do it live because I can only get the video out with HDMI or composite and I’d need an adapter to use either.

-For a while I suffered with a cheap web cam that had no control, so merely moving my head would sometimes cause the light to change enough that the camera would attempt to compensate by quickly making the shot suddenly, noticeably brighter or darker.
+For a while I suffered with a cheap webcam that had no control, so merely moving my head would sometimes cause the light to change enough that the camera would attempt to compensate by quickly making the shot suddenly, noticeably brighter, or darker.
 Yuck!

 I’ve recently found a solution, though.
 I bought the Webcam Settings app in the Apple app store and combined it with a Logitech C615 Webcam.
 While the DSLR still looks better, I have more control now and can even shoot high-key (white background) stuff live.